-Hermione gives Harry advice on his love life, Gryffindor continues its losing streak at Quidditch, and Harry’s article is published in The Quibbler– which is quickly outlawed at Hogwarts by Umbridge.
-Harry has another disturbing dream from Voldemort’s point of view, Harry continues his Occlumency lessons with Snape, Trelawney is sacked, and Firenze the centaur is hired to teach Divination.
+Hermione gives Harry advice on his love life, Gryffindor continues its losing streak at Quidditch, and Harry’s article is published in The Quibbler – which is quickly outlawed at Hogwarts by Professor Umbridge.
+Harry has another disturbing dream from Lord Voldemort’s point of view, Harry continues his Occlumency lessons with Professor Snape, Professor Trelawney is sacked, and Firenze the centaur is hired to teach Divination.

 Calendar and Dates